Baie-Comeau Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds from the West (280°) at 7kt.
+Winds from the Northwest (310°) at 10 kt.
+Gusts up to 20 kt are expected.
 Visibility will be excellent at more than 6SM.
-Skies will be clear.
+Scattered clouds at 3000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR